Thinking of taking up the wonderful hobby of RC helicopters, or just want to learn more about them?

 Large turbine powered collective pitch RC helicopters such as shown above are mechanically and electronically complex.
 You have to enjoy "wrenching" and learning with these types of radio controlled helicopters.
 It can take years to become proficient, and that's all part of the fun.

 Quad Rotors (also called Multi-Rotor and incorrectly Drones) are likewise easy to own & fly.
 These fun RC aircraft, have sophisticated electronic stabilization systems and very few moving mechanical parts for those of you who are not much into "wrenching".

-They’re all fun and fairly easy to fly for kids and adults alike.
+All these micro and smaller radio controlled helicopters and quad-rotors, are fun and fairly easy to fly for kids and adults alike.